alperen23230/CleanNetwork/README.md

 }
 ```
 ### Creating CLEndpoint
 CLEndpoint is a struct which represents an API endpoint.
 It has a baseURL, path and queryItems variables.
-For baseURL, there is a global variable for this.
-It's called `BASE_URL`.
-(For example you can set BASE_URL in AppDelegate) For url scheme, it uses `https` by default but you can change using `URL_SCHEME` global variable.
+For baseURL, there is a static variable inside the `CLURLComponent` enum.
+It's called `CLURLComponent.baseURL`.
+(For example you can set `CLURLComponent.baseURL` in AppDelegate) For url scheme, it uses `https` by default but you can change using `urlScheme` static variable inside the `CLURLComponent`.

 ```swift
 public struct CLEndpoint {